Regulatory Compliance Checklist

 # Requirement Section Status Evidence Gap Remediation

-CC-003 Right to Opt-Out of Sale/Sharing §1798.120 No "Do Not Sell or Share My Personal Information" link or opt-out mechanism is documented in any assessed screen.
-The Footer component is referenced on multiple screens but its content is not documented.
-No opt-out mechanism is documented.
-If the application shares consumer data with Shopify or third-party analytics providers, a "Do Not Sell or Share" link is required.
-Implement a "Do Not Sell or Share My Personal Information" link accessible from all pages (typically in the footer).
-Assess whether data sharing with Shopify, analytics providers, or advertising platforms constitutes "sale" or "sharing" under CPRA.
+CC-003 Right to Opt-Out of Sale/Sharing §1798.120 No "Do Not Sell or Share My Personal Information" link or mechanism is documented in any of the 5 screens, the ROOT LAYOUT, or the Footer component description.
+The package.json contains no consent management or opt-out library.
+No opt-out mechanism documented.
+If the application shares data with Shopify, Vercel, or any analytics provider in a manner that constitutes "sharing" under CPRA, a compliant opt-out mechanism is required.
+Implement a "Do Not Sell or Share My Personal Information" link in the site footer.
+Integrate a consent management platform.
+Assess whether Shopify/Vercel data sharing constitutes "sale" or "sharing" under CPRA.

 # Criterion Category Status Evidence Gap Remediation

-SC-001 CC1.1 — Board Oversight Security No organizational governance documentation is present in the assessed screen specifications.
-Board-level oversight of security and compliance is an organizational control not visible in screen documentation.
-(Organizational control — outside documentation scope.)
-Verify with management that board-level oversight of security policies and risk management exists.
+SC-001 CC1.1 — Board Oversight Security Not assessable from screen documentation.
+Organizational governance controls are outside the scope of codebase documentation.
+(Organizational control — outside documentation scope) Demonstrate board-level oversight of security policies and risk management.

-SC-008 CC7.2 — Incident Response Security No incident response capability is documented.
-No error boundaries, structured error handling, or escalation paths are documented in the assessed screens.
-No incident response plan, escalation procedure, or breach notification process is documented.
-(Organizational control — outside documentation scope.)
-Establish and document an incident response plan.
-Implement application-level error tracking to enable incident detection.
+SC-008 CC7.2 — Incident Response Security Not assessable from screen documentation.
+No incident response plan, escalation procedure, or breach response process is documented.
+(Organizational control — outside documentation scope) Establish and document an incident response plan.

 # Requirement PCI-DSS Req Status Evidence Gap Remediation

-PC-001 Network Segmentation Req 1 No network architecture documentation is present in the assessed screen specifications.
-Network segmentation between the application and cardholder data environment is not documented.
-(Organizational control — outside documentation scope.)
-Verify with infrastructure team that network segmentation is implemented.
-If Shopify hosts all payment processing, confirm SAQ A scope reduction with a QSA.
+PC-001 Network Segmentation Req 1 Not assessable from screen documentation.
+No network architecture documentation is provided.
+Network segmentation between the application tier and any cardholder data environment (CDE) is not documented.
+(Organizational control — outside documentation scope) Document network architecture and segmentation controls.
+If using Shopify-hosted checkout, confirm SAQ A scope with a QSA.

-PC-005 Anti-Malware Req 5 No anti-malware or endpoint protection documentation is present in the assessed screen specifications.
-Anti-malware controls for servers and development endpoints are not documented.
-(Organizational control — outside documentation scope.)
-Verify with infrastructure and IT teams that anti-malware controls are in place for all system components.
+PC-005 Anti-Malware Req 5 Not assessable from screen documentation.
+Anti-malware controls for the development and deployment environment are not documented.
+(Organizational control — outside documentation scope) Document anti-malware controls for all systems in scope.

-PC-012 Security Policies Req 12 No security policy documentation is present in the assessed screen specifications.
-No documented information security policy, acceptable use policy, or incident response plan.
-(Organizational control — outside documentation scope.)
-Establish and maintain a comprehensive information security policy program.
+PC-012 Security Policies Req 12 Not assessable from screen documentation.
+No information security policy is documented.
+(Organizational control — outside documentation scope) Establish and maintain a comprehensive information security policy.

 # Principle Criteria Count (AA) Compliant Partial Non-Compliant N/A Key Gaps